How our Food Consumption and Management Impact Climate Change

 Second, is butter.

 And let’s not forget, milk comes from cows.
-To raise cattle where butter is from, it needs heaps of land, emits lots of methane, and needs to be fed enormous amounts of grass or grains, which needs a lot of fertilisers and pesticides.
+To raise cattle where butter is from, it needs heaps of land, emits lots of methane, and needs to be fed enormous amounts of grass or grains, which need a lot of fertilisers and pesticides.
 And of course, fertilisers and pesticides emit CO2 as well.

 The third on the list is avocado.